 Queue implementation in MikroTik RouterOS is based on Hierarchical Token Bucket (HTB).
-HTB allows to create hierarchical queue structure and determine relations between queues.
+HTB allows to the creation of a hierarchical queue structure and determines relations between queues.
 These hierarchical structures can be attached at two different places, the Packet Flow diagram illustrate both input and postrouting chains.

 There are two different ways how to configure queues in RouterOS:

 Rate limiting is used to control the rate of traffic flow sent or received on a network interface.
 Traffic which rate that is less than or equal to the specified rate is sent, whereas traffic that exceeds the rate is dropped or delayed.

 Rate limiting can be performed in two ways:

 Next figure explains the difference between rate limiting and rate equalizing:

 As you can see in the first case all traffic exceeds a specific rate and is dropped.
 In another case, traffic exceeds a specific rate and is delayed in the queue and transmitted later when it is possible, but note that the packet can be delayed only until the queue is not full.
 If there is no more space in the queue buffer, packets are dropped.